Oh dear. I might have uncovered evidence that playing video games is bad for me.

 Particularly, how Singapore’s Prime Minister Lee wasn’t invited to discuss the one-belt.
 This, despite so-claimed decades of strong ties between Singapore and the People’s Republic of China.

 I only read about it this morning, and by that hour, thousands of comments have been posted online.
-Most sentiments tend to belong to one of two polarised camps, that of fault the SG government for mismanaged relationships, or not, but generally, all comments agree on one thing.
+Most sentiments tend to belong to one of two polarised camps, that of fault-the-SG-government for mismanaged relationships, or fault China.
+Generally, though, all comments agree on one thing.
 This non-invite for poor PM Lee harkens dangerous times for Singapore.
 Ties with the Middle Kingdom are at worrying low.
 In preparation, Singaporeans must prepare for dark clouds ahead.
-China’s determination to revive the Silk Route just might sink Singapore’s maritime trade.
+China’s determination to revive the Silk Route might just sink Singapore’s long prosperous maritime trade.